 A: All Aerie Semesters are physically challenging.
-Students will carry 30-60 lb backpacks 6-8 miles per day during certain sections of the program.
-During these days, they will climb 2000-3000 vertical feet and will be living at elevations of 3000-12000 feet above sea level.
-They will carry litters and gear across uneven terrain and rivers and will be expected to swim and climb.
-They will be in snow, rain and ice and will be expected to maintain a positive learning attitude regardless of the weather or activity.
-Great athletic, climbing or swimming experience are not necessary to successfully complete the program; however, all of these activities require physical conditioning and body habitus that are conducive to constant movement in these environments.
+You will carry 30-50 lb backpacks 6-8 miles per day during certain sections of the program.
+During these days, you can expect to climb 2000-3000 vertical feet and to live at elevations of 3000-9000 feet above sea level.
+With your team, you will carry litters and gear across uneven terrain and rivers, and will be expected to swim and climb.
+You will work outdoors in snow, rain and ice and will be expected to maintain a positive learning attitude regardless of the weather or activity.
+Great athletic, climbing or swimming experience are not necessary to successfully complete the program; however, all of these activities require physical conditioning conducive to constant movement in these environments.
 Please contact us if you have any concerns.

 Q: Do I need to be enrolled in college to participate in the Semester?

 A: No, participants do not need to be university students to enroll.
 However, they may need to be enrolled to receive federal financial aid and university sponsored health insurance.